Our Mission

 UPCOMING EVENTS -

-Please check back to see when the next course will be offered.
 Please contact us if you are interested in joining a class.

 https://gowild.wi.gov/customers/safetyedclass